 Right at the beginning of the academic year, I enrolled on a Toastmasters Speechcraft course.
 It’s hosted at the Moorgate campus and attracts a wide range of students from both London campuses and different courses, from the LLB to the LPC or BPTC (now BPC).
 Not only did this improve my public speaking skills, but I also made friends across campuses and courses.
 This is a rewarding but also very intense course, so it is very important to build a network of enthusiastic people around you to keep your spirits up.

 Although Moorgate is a postgraduate campus, I found the social life to be really good.
 There is a good balance of locals, students from other parts of the UK and internationals from Europe and farther afield.
 I’ve met people from all over the globe – people from Canada, Colombia, France, Poland and other countries.
 Our class frequently goes to pub nights, while I’ve also been to other events hosted by the International Student Society and the Events Committee.

-You can find out more about the work our ULaw staff and tutors do to support your ambitions on our website.
+Find out more about how ULaw staff and tutors support your ambitions.